 Pilgrimages to the temple are memorialized in the naming of Nagano’s original main road, as ‘Omotesando’ or ‘Pilgrims Path’.
 Today, Omotesando retains much of its historic character through the preservation of merchant buildings, now converted for use as cafes, restaurants, and shops selling fine food and crafts.

-As the main thoroughfare between the station and temple, the road is frequented by locals and visitors alike, and from November 24th to December 25th of this year will be brought to brilliant light each evening, from 17:00 to 20:00, with the Zenko-ji Omotesando Illumination.
-As part of the Nagano Design Week 2018, light installations and projections will transform the 1.8km road into an imagined Buddhist paradise – an ephemeral world of purple and violet, silver and golden light.
+As the main thoroughfare between the station and temple, the road is frequented by locals and visitors alike, and from November to December will be brought to brilliant light each evening, from 17:00 to 20:00, with the Zenko-ji Omotesando Illumination.
+As part of the Nagano Design Week, light installations and projections will transform the 1.8km road into an imagined Buddhist paradise – an ephemeral world of purple and violet, silver and golden light.

-Designed by acclaimed Velveta Design Inc., Tokyo, it is the first year that the event will take place and promises to be popular, with Japan’s beautiful autumn weather making it the ideal time to visit and stroll the historic streets of the city.
+Designed by acclaimed Velveta Design Inc., Tokyo, the festival was first held in 2018 with Japan’s beautiful autumn weather and crisp winter nights making it the ideal time to visit and stroll the historic streets of the city.
 As these artist images reveal, the traditional road of pilgrimage and temple itself will be a place of enchantment – an illumination of the mind reflected in the light.

 The illumination of Zenko-ji echoes the popular Nagano Tomyo Festival held each February, in which time the temple complex is colored by light in offering to the Buddha and the street dances in the flickering light of lanterns.